jaeoheeail/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

 4a.
-The requested tag to edit is invalid
+The requested tag to rename is invalid

 > 4a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2